Eyjafjallajökull Volcano and the South Coast of Iceland in a Luxurious Super Jeep

 Obviously, a big jeep is needed to cross these rivers, so never try to cross them in a 2WD.

-It had been beautifully sunny, but as we reached Gígjökull, it started raining heavily as you can see from my photo below.
-It was difficult taking photos in this heavy rain, and I got soaking wet, with the same happening to Gísli, the driver-guide when he was taking my photos!
+It had been beautifully sunny, but as we reached Gígjökull, it started raining heavily, as you can see in my photo below.
+It wasn't easy taking pictures in this heavy rain, and I got soaking wet, as did Gísli, the driver-guide, when he was taking my photos!

 Gígjökull glacier in heavy rain

-This is Iceland for you, the weather changes constantly and I never know how to dress when travelling in Iceland.
-Usually, I bring a whole set of a wardrobe with me, which of course is difficult if you are a guest visiting my country.
+This is Iceland for you, the weather changes constantly, and I never know how to dress when travelling in Iceland.
+Usually, I bring a whole wardrobe with me, which, of course, is difficult if you are a guest visiting my country.
 So wear layers, that is the safest bet.

-Water that flows from Gígjökull runs into Markarfljót river and before the 2010 eruption, there was a glacial lagoon in front of the glacier.
-The sheer force of the eruption caused a massive glacial outburst flood with 2700 cubic metres per second of water and discharge from the volcano at its peak.
+Water that flows from Gígjökull runs into the Markarfljót river, and before the 2010 eruption, a glacial lagoon lay in front of the glacier.
+The sheer force of the eruption triggered a massive glacial outburst flood, with 2,700 cubic metres per second of water discharged from the volcano at its peak.

 Gígjökull glacier